Click here for project flyover video – January 2018

 Equity Interest in Stage 1 Open Cut - Lorena Gold Project

-Commissioning of the Project is currently expected to commence in October 2017.
+Production from the Project is currently expected to commence in February 2018.

 The Lorena gold project has potential for resource extensions at depth, however this requires confirmation by drilling which is expected to occur as soon as cash flow is available from the project.